ShadowNate/MISETranslator/MISETranslatorSuite/ReadMe.txt

 More Important Info and Known Issues
 ============================================
 - All dialogue translation sessions (connections between original files and their respective active translation files) keep absolute paths for the involved files.
 This means that these sessions won't work if the files are moved or the Translator's installation folder is changed.
 A new session will start if any of the involved files in a stored session has been moved or deleted.
 You can still import text from a previously extracted (to .txt from the menu option) translation.
 Additionally, you can load a previous backup or copy of your translation file into a new session by using the Load Translation in Session (Ctrl+T shortcut).
-- If certain font files are missing for your locale, you may see square symbols instead of your translated text.
+- If certain font files are missing for your locale, you may see square symbols in-game instead of your translated text.
 The Font Crafting tool (accessible via the Translator's menu "Tools" option) is needed for expanding the font file to include specific locale charsets.
 This tool includes a preview capability, to demonstrate approximately how the changed fonts will work in sentences in-game (indent, spacing, kerning).
 - The Translator tool will produce translations that will replace the French translation for the games.
 You'll have to set the game's language to French in order to view your custom translation in-game.
 - Spell-checking has not yet been integrated.
 You will have to extract the translation to a text file, check it separately using an external spell-checker tool (eg Notepad++ has a Spell-Checker plugin) and re-import it.
 - For the Dialogue Translator no auto-save feature is implemented.
 You need to click on the Submit button to save any changes or any imports from extracted files.